Hooked on Candy Crush? King gets gameplayers to pay

 "We knew it would be big on Facebook but I think the mobile success is what really took us by surprise," Knutsson said.

-The game's success led CEO of arch-rival Zynga, former Microsoft Corp Xbox boss Don Mattrick to admit: "I'll fess up, I'm a candy crush player and I've enjoyed it."
+The game's success led CEO of arch-rival Zynga ZYNGA.O, former Microsoft Corp (MSFT.O) Xbox boss Don Mattrick to admit: "I'll fess up, I'm a candy crush player and I've enjoyed it."

 California-based Zynga's trajectory demonstrates the fate of many others in the industry.
 In 2009 it developed social game FarmVille - a huge hit in which players harvested crops and raised livestock - but is now struggling to make money from it because it is still based on Facebook as players migrate in droves to mobile.
 Zynga's stock price has slumped 65 percent since a high-profile $1 billion IPO two years ago and it is now slashing staff numbers while closing offices.